Necro-Coder/sqflite_simple_dao_backend/README.md

 --------

 ### Configuring the package [reflectable](https://github.com/google/reflectable.dart)
-First of all, you need to install the [reflectable](https://github.com/google/reflectable.dart) package from [pub.dev](https://pub.dev/packages/reflectable).
+Firstly, you need to install the [reflectable](https://github.com/google/reflectable.dart) package from [pub.dev](https://pub.dev/packages/reflectable).
-Onces you have it.
-You have to create the `build.yaml` with this structure:
+Once installed, you should create a `build.yaml` file with the following structure:

 ```yaml
 targets: